unpackme.py picoCTF 2022 Solution

 This technique is widely used in malware obfuscation: malicious scripts are encoded (Base64, XOR, zlib, etc.) to evade signature-based antivirus detection.
 The outer loader decodes and executes the real payload in memory.
 Multiple layers of encoding are common - each layer decodes the next.
 Security analysts "unpack" each layer by intercepting the decoded payload before execution, exactly as this challenge demonstrates.

 The safe approach is to replace exec(payload) with print(payload) - this reveals what the script would execute without actually running it.
 In a sandboxed environment, you can run the original safely, but in real incident response, you always analyze before executing unknown code.
-Tools like PyCDC, uncompyle6, and Python's built-in dis module help decompile and analyze Python payloads.

 2. Step 2Recover the credentials

-Executing the modified file prints a message containing both the password (`batteryhorse`) and flag.
+Executing the modified file prints a message containing both the password (batteryhorse) and flag.
 Revert to the original script if desired and supply the password to reproduce the flag output.

 Learn more